Materials design based on a material-motif network and heterogeneous graphs: Results and Discussion

 Similarly, nodes best positioned to influence the entire network can be identified using closeness centrality.
 It measures how close a node is to all other nodes in terms of shortest path lengths.
 Higher values indicate nodes that can efficiently interact with the rest of the network.
 The average closeness centrality for materials is relatively low (0.101), reflecting the sparse and fragmented nature of the network.
 Motifs with high closeness values are well-positioned in the network to connect different material families and help maintain the network's global connectivity.
 For example, materials \ce{MnWO4} and \ce{WO3} are connected through the common \ce{WO6} motif, even though they have different structures.
 The peak at zero closeness reflects the presence of disconnected or weakly connected nodes due to the limited motif overlap across materials.

 Betweenness centrality quantifies how often a node lies on the shortest paths between other nodes, identifying potential structural bridges between otherwise disconnected clusters in the network.
 The low average betweenness centrality (0.0002) for materials suggests that there are few nodes acting as structural bridges between materials that are otherwise disconnected in the network.
-For example, material \ce{BaSnO3} acts as a bridge connecting materials sharing motifs \ce{BaO12} and \ce{SnO6}, whereas motif \ce{MgBr6} bridges materials \ce{MgBr2} and \ce{Li2MgBr4}, which are structurally dissimilar.
-Such bridging materials and motifs are important in the network because they form structurally and functionally meaningful connections.
+For example, material \ce{BaSnO3} acts as a bridge connecting materials sharing different motif types such as \ce{BaO12} and \ce{SnO6}.
+Similarly, motif \ce{MgBr6} bridges materials \ce{MgBr2} and \ce{Li2MgBr4}, which are structurally dissimilar.
+Such bridging materials and motifs are important in the network because they connect materials which would otherwise remain disconnected in the network.

 Together, these metrics suggest that the material connectivity in the network is mediated through a small number of structurally significant motifs.
 Motifs such as \ce{PO4}, \ce{VO4}, \ce{MnO6}, \ce{WO6}, and \ce{BaO12} not only define material clusters, but also bridge the network connecting materials with shared motifs.
-This enables the discovery of candidate materials for targeted applications defined by functional motifs.
+This connectivity is useful for screening because local coordination environments are often associated with functional behavior; functional motifs can therefore be used to identify candidate materials for targeted applications.